Peg's Place (bar): The incident

 On March 31, 1979, a group of ten to fifteen men, including some off-duty members of the San Francisco vice squad, were out celebrating a bachelor party.
 When they arrived at Peg's Place, the doorwoman denied them admission because they were carrying beer and were intoxicated.
 Some of the men reportedly yelled "Let's get the dykes" as they pushed their way into the bar.
 One of the men put the doorwoman in a chokehold; another beat the female bar owner with a pool cue.
 When the women said they were calling the cops, one of the men said, "We are the cops, and we'll do as we damn well please."

 Victims of the assault claimed that when uniformed police arrived, they refused to take witness statements or sobriety tests of the accused, and did not offer the victims medical help.
 The police brought the victims into the police station and questioned them for three hours.
-One of the women spent ten days in the hospital for injuries to her skull.
+Bartender Alene Levine spent ten days in the hospital for injuries to her skull.

 Then Mayor Dianne Feinstein, called the behavior of the men involved "outrageous" and instructed the district attorney to give the matter 'top priority'.
 Mary L. Spencer, president of the San Francisco chapter of the National Organization for Women said the incident was part of "a repetitious pattern of abuse, brutality and harassment by the San Francisco Police Department of women and of the racial and ethnic minorities of this city."

 Two of the men who had participated in the assault, including one vice squad member, were charged with battery and disturbing the peace.
 A third man, also a vice squad member, who victims said had assaulted the bar owner, was not charged because the district attorney said there was not enough evidence.
 The police officer who was charged was convicted of battery and disturbing the peace.
 The judge, calling him "a bully" sentenced him to three years of probation, a $1,000 fine and 200 hours of community service.
 Following the trial, a closed hearing was held by the San Francisco Police Commission and both police officers involved in the incident were temporarily suspended.